 Created by a visionary for people who simply wanted to stand above clouds and touch the glacier, Jungfrau Railway also benefitted science.

 In 1931, a research station was opened, which has been working non-stop ever since.
 The Sphinx Observatory opened six years later, providing space and tools for meteorological measurements.

 The meteorological station on Jungfrau provides important information about climate change based on the glacial behaviors.

 Brief History of Jungfrau Bahn: A Dream That Lives On

 More than 100 years after its launch, the Jungfrau Railway still brings thousands of tourists every day to the top of Europe’s biggest glaciers.
 The travel time has been considerably reduced: from 1 hour and 15 minutes to a mere 25 minutes from the station at Eiger Glacier.

 The station and observatory provide a range of attractions and activities, including several restaurants, shops, an Ice Palace and a tunnel of theme-decorated grottos.

-If you’d like to join us for a trip to Jungfraujoch, among 11 other fantastic train rides around Switzerland, join our 12-day Grand Train Tour of Switzerland.
+If you’d like to join us for a trip to Jungfraujoch, check our 12-day Grand Train Tour of Switzerland.
 Travel in comfort with a small group, luggage transfers and under care of local English-speaking guides.

 Check details below.